If you get sick with COVID-19, your husband will miss you being his backseat driver.

 Resources

-CDC Coronavirus Resource Center
+CDC COVID-19 Resource Center

 External link to CDC COVID-19 info: prevention, symptoms, testing, vaccination, and travel guidelines.